libp2p/blog/src/_blog/aut-tls.md

 Recent investments in [WebTransport](https://connectivity.libp2p.io/#webtransport) and [WebRTC](https://connectivity.libp2p.io/#webrtc) helped circumvent this problem, by removing the need for CA-signed TLS certificate, but they have their own drawbacks outlined below.

 Experience has shown that WebSockets are still the most common and reliable way to establish a bidirectional streaming connection from a browser.
 That's not to say that WebSockets are perfect.
-Most notably, in libp2p, [Secure WebSockets require 6 round trips to establish a connection](https://connectivity.libp2p.io/#websocket?tab=websocket-in-libp2p) Additional, Secure WebSockets in libp2p require [double encryption](https://github.com/libp2p/specs/pull/625), which is inefficient.
+Most notably, in libp2p, [Secure WebSockets require 6 round trips to establish a connection](https://connectivity.libp2p.io/#websocket?tab=websocket-in-libp2p), no support for backpressure on streams (with the exception of [`WebSocketStream` in Chrome](https://developer.chrome.com/docs/capabilities/web-apis/websocketstream)), and Secure WebSockets in libp2p require [double encryption](https://github.com/libp2p/specs/pull/625), which is inefficient.

 By comparison, [WebTransport requires 3 round trips](https://connectivity.libp2p.io/#webtransport?tab=webtransport-in-libp2p), which is why we believe WebTransport is the future of browser-node connectivity.